 To find out more and sign up to join the North Yorkshire Safe Places scheme please click on this link on your computer https://www.northyorks.gov.uk/safe-places

 Co-Chair, North Yorkshire Learning Disability Partnership Board

-For more information about the scheme in North Yorkshire please visit: www.northyorks.gov.uk/safeplaces .
+For more information about the scheme in North Yorkshire and to view Safe Places locations, please visit: www.northyorks.gov.uk/safeplaces .